shagadellic/SolarData/README.md

 if you have a powerwall things may be different with API access

 ----------------------------------------------------------------------------------------------------------
-new apk - will connect local db and have UI to select conditions to start / stop charging
+under development - app with UI to select conditions to start / stop charging
 ----------------------------------------------------------------------------------------------------------

 API resourses for car appear available from https://www.teslaapi.io/